isiahmeadows/mithril.js/examples/threaditjs/README.md

 	- ~14% smaller than React + hooks.

 - JSX:
-	- ~4% smaller than Mithril v1/v2.
+	- ~10% smaller than Mithril v1/v2.
-	- ~24% smaller than React.
+	- ~29% smaller than React.
-	- ~2% smaller than React + hooks.
+	- ~8% smaller than React + hooks.

-*If you'd like to verify these numbers, just do 1 - (size of redesign's SLoC) / (size of other's SLoC).*
+*If you'd like to verify these numbers, just do 1 - (size of redesign's SLoC) / (size of other's SLoC).
+These figures are all rounded to the nearest percent.*

 Being 2/3 the size of vanilla React for functionally identical code is impressive in of itself (imagine React Redux), but being substantially smaller than even Mithril v2, which itself strips nearly all the React boilerplate away, is itself pretty impressive.